peterze123/profile_api/README.md

 # Your_News
 ----
-- a profiles api with authentication and profile feed functions
+- a profiles django api with authentication and profile feed functions
-- each user needs to choose their prefrence of news type, which is serialized under a ProfileCategorySerializer
+- each user can choose their prefrence of news type
-- whenver a profile's preference is updated or created through the profile api, articles are retrieved from the News API, and saved to the articles model in the db
+- articles are retrieved from another external api and stored within the articles model
-- past articles retrieved are always stored within the db
+- users can retrieve articles or create articles accordingly
+- user feeds/comments for certain articles may be created or retrieved